-So get your thinking cap on, get a pen and piece of paper, and start writing down what you want to achieve.
+So don’t be just another person lost in life’s struggles.
+Get your thinking cap on, get a pen and piece of paper, and start writing down what you want to achieve.
 Start mapping out a route to the destination you want to go to.

 #2: Maintain and Sustain Your Persistence – I Will

 The beneficial side effects of identifying your worthy cause and making a start on it are tangible and intangible.
 They are both objective and subjective, physical and mental.

 The tangible side effects of striving toward your worthy cause have physical components and actually have positive, measurable effects on your health.